LangzeL/GD/Product Report.md

 ## Deployment

-Update in 10th/Nov/2023, the overall LBP website  was not deploy by the membership group yet, therefore the deployment in this document will only focus for LBP content group, which is deploy by team006.
+> [!IMPORTANT] Update in 10th/Nov/2023, the overall LBP website  was not deploy by the membership group yet, therefore the deployment in this document will only focus for LBP content group, which is deploy by team006.

 ## deploy url: